 What the player will need to do is insert their microSD card into the computer before trying to reformat anything.
 After sliding the card in, select the Album folder.
-From there, one could find and reload pre-saved images, screenshots, or additional files back onto the computer.
+From there, you could find and reload pre-saved images, screenshots, or additional files back onto the computer.
 Once finishing that, simply slide the SD card back out and insert it into the Switch console.
 At that point, the Switch device should revert to its default settings.